Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 You're a 5–10 person agency focused on growth

 Go with Coalition or Embroker.
-Coalition if you want proactive security monitoring bundled with your insurance — the Coalition Control platform pays for itself in vulnerability detection.
-Embroker if you prefer a streamlined digital experience at a slightly lower price point.
+Coalition if you want proactive security monitoring bundled with your insurance — the Coalition Control platform pays for itself in vulnerability detection (see our Coalition vs Hiscox comparison for a detailed head-to-head).
+Embroker if you prefer a streamlined digital experience at a slightly lower price point (we also compare Embroker vs Coalition in depth).

 You're pitching enterprise clients who scrutinize vendor insurance